Fast Track Grant Program FAQs

 How much money is the average Fast Track grant award?

-In 2023, most Fast Track grant awards are between $2,500 and $10,000.
+In 2023, the average Fast Track grant award was $4,000.
+Awards rarely exceed $10,000.
 We encourage you to think critically about your funding request, and be prepared to justify the dollar amount in your application.

 How long has this grant program been available?

 Fast Track grants are a relatively new program for BFFT, and launched for the first time in July 2022.
-Since this is a new program, we expect it to evolve over time, so the application and the process may change!
-We also welcome any feedback on the application process; all applicants are invited to submit an anonymous feedback form, or you can reach out via email.
+Since its launch, the program has evolved tremendously, and we expect it to continue to change over time!
+We welcome any feedback on the application process; all applicants are invited to complete an anonymous feedback form after submission, or we accept feedback via email.

 What are the reporting requirements?

-Starting in September 2023, Fast Track grant recipients are required to submit one simple reporting form, six months after their grant is received.
-The reporting form is distributed via Submittable, our grants management platform, and should take no more than 45 minutes to complete.
+Fast Track grant recipients are required to submit one reporting form six months after their grant is received.
+The form is distributed via Submittable, our grants management platform, and should take no more than 45 minutes to complete.

 Can I apply multiple times?